Hunter Valley locals are a savvy foodie community. Here are some regional gems worth visiting on a weekend getaway for breakfast, lunch and dinner.

 Take in the views of the undulating hills in the distance at Eremo Restaurant, located at the newly restored Spicers Guesthouse.
 The modern Italian restaurant is run by multi-hatted executive chef Cameron Matthews whose menu will suit those in the mood for food that is Italian with a twist, running from wild weed spaghetti with Fraser Island spanner crab and lemon to Merrifield suckling pork with polenta and grilled greens.
 Enjoy a bottle of local wine on the side.

-Chef Matthew Bremerkamp is now at the helm of Restaurant Botanica on the grounds of Spicers Vineyards Estate, not far from Spicers Guesthouse, and overlooking the beautiful Brokenback Mountain Range.
-British-born Bremerkamp pays strict adherence to local produce and seasonality with the menu inspired by the huge kitchen garden he tends to each day.
+Chef Shayne Mansfield is now at the helm of Restaurant Botanica on the grounds of Spicers Vineyards Estate, not far from Spicers Guesthouse, and overlooking the beautiful Brokenback Mountain Range.
+Shayne is forever in search of new local farms and producers within the local Hunter Valley region and in turn showcasing these incredible ingredients within his menus.
 Vegans will find the restaurant worth the detour for the mushroom risotto alone.

 Wend your way south for about 20 clicks to find Bistro Molines, which overlooks a terraced hillside of rose-lined vines belonging to Tallavera Grove Vineyard.
 Robert Molines is a French transplant, having moved here in 1973.
 Over the years, he has earnt the bistro a critical mass of recognition and the rustic-chic restaurant remains as charming as ever.
 Working alongside Molines is head chef Garreth Robbs whose style of cooking helped the restaurant retain a hat in the 2018 and 2019 Good Food Guide.
 Expect highly seasonal dishes such as a ballotine of Little Hill Farm chicken, medley of mushrooms and gnocchi with truffle butter or a bowl of mussels mariniere with a hint of chilli.